-Multi-gyms cover a number of muscle-sculpting bases, with numerous levers, handles and pulley things used to tone and bulk up.
+Multi-gyms cover several muscle-sculpting bases, with numerous levers, handles and pulley things used to tone and bulk up.
 As a result, they tend to take up a fair amount of room.

 Part with upwards of £10k and you will receive a multi-gym that wouldn't look out of place in a professional establishment.

-The main considerations you must make is how much space you have to spare at home, how much time you have to assemble the thing, how heavy you need the weight stack to be in order to achieve your fitness goals and how many different muscle groups you want the machine to cater for.
+The main considerations you must make are how much space you have to spare at home, how much time you have to assemble the thing, how heavy the weight stack should be to achieve your fitness goals, and how many different muscle groups you want the machine to cater for.
 Oh, and how fussy you are about the smoothness of the workout.

-Insider tip: the more affordable units tend to use cheaper pulley systems and, as a result, the resistance motion can sometimes feel a little jerky and unnatural.
+Insider tip: the more affordable units tend to use cheaper pulley systems, and, as a result, the resistance movement can sometimes feel a little jerky and unnatural.